Published 15 Jan 2019

 - Easement: This is another word for a right provided under your Lease, e.g. A right to use any common areas in the building or the estate on which the property has been built.

 - Alienation: The lease will refer to restrictions on assignment and sub-letting and these are known as the alienation restrictions.

 - Assignment: This is the term used when you sell your flat and with it the lease.
 The new leaseholder is known as the assignee.

-- Mortgagee: This is a bank or building society that has lent you money so that you can buy the property.
+- Mortgagee: The lender in a mortgage.
+This is a bank, building society or savings and loan associations that have lent you funds so that you can buy the property.

 - Forfeiture: The terms of your lease are contractually binding and if you do not comply with its terms you are in breach of the lease.
 If you are the landlord can go to court asking for a judge to order that the leaseholder forfeits (or loses) their lease.